LYRA-Block-Lattice/Lyra-Core/Readme.md

 7. modify ~/lyra/noded/config.testnet.json

-change monodb account/password, change the wallet/name (was poswallet) to the name you created previous step. or see step 12
+change monodb account/password, change the wallet/name (was poswallet) to the name you created previous step. change the wallet/password if your wallet has a password. or see step 12